Sardor-M/selenium-test/README.md

 > Note: This is a simple implmentation of using Selenium WebDriver testing implemented in Javascript.

-For more detailed infos, you can refer the official Selenium Docs - [Selenium Docs](https://www.selenium.dev/).
+For more detailed infos, you can refer to the official Selenium Docs - [Selenium Docs](https://www.selenium.dev/).

 ### How to run the sample test on your local machine :